 Online degrees: California residents who obtain online degrees, while residing in California, must meet the same requirements that California residents must meet.
 This means that they cannot add California-specific content or other areas of instruction, as described below, post-degree.
 If an online degree is not on the above BBS list of approved programs, it is not likely that the degree will be acceptable for licensure in California for California residents.

 Out-of-state applicants may be able to add units and courses to degrees earned in out-of-state universities, while the applicant was residing in that state.

-Education: A 60-semester-unit master’s or doctoral degree from an accredited or approved institution, which is counseling or psychotherapy in content, includes 6 semester units of supervised practicum or field work study, and contains at least 3 semester units, or four and one half quarter units, of coursework in 10 of the following 13 core content areas.
+Education: A 60-semester-unit master’s or doctoral degree from an accredited or approved institution, which is counseling or psychotherapy in content, includes 6 semester units of supervised practicum or field work study (280 face-to-face hours), and contains at least 3 semester units, or four and one half quarter units, of coursework in 10 of the following 13 core content areas.
 All 13 core areas must be completed before education can be approved.